Islanders for the

 San Juan Islands National Monument

-The BLM is currently developing a Resource Management Plan for the monument which will guide their stewardship of these lands for the next 15-20 years, as well as a Travel and Transportation Management Plan to guide recreation in the monument.
+The BLM is developing a Resource Management Plan for the Monument which will guide their stewardship of these lands for the next 15-20 years.

 More information about the monument can be found on BLM's official website for the monument.